NerdOfLinux/control-panel/README.md

 ## This is NOT ready for use
 Please do **NOT** use this yet.
 It won't help you with anything, and adds a huge security hole if someone bypasses the login.

-## The reboot command doesn't work
-The reboot command will work just fine if you edit the backend.sh file.
-The reason I didn't implement this yet is because I'm currently trying to see how long I can go without a reboot :-) .

 ## How to help
 Install this on a [VPS](https://m.do.co/c/f941d4888bfb), look for problems, and open an issue.
 Alternatively, you can fork this repository, update it, and then submit a pull request.